-Using a gap year to go travelling will provide you with life-long memories, experiences and skills.
+Using a gap year to go traveling will provide you with life-long memories, experiences, and skills.
 Use the time wisely to do something impressive – such as learning to dive.
 Diving opens a whole new world of opportunities and you’ll see things few others get to.
 Not convinced?
 Check out these reasons why you should learn to dive.

 1. You’ll learn additional skills

-In addition to diving, you’ll gain new skills valuable throughout life.
-As Secret Traveller explains, these include:
+In addition to diving, you’ll gain new skills valuable throughout life, these include:

 - Staying calm under pressure – you’ll learn to think on your feet if things don’t go to plan, rather than panic.